Select Page

 Please note that some bills were changed in conference committee in the final days of the session, so the following brief summaries were prepared with the information available.
 Look for final bill language/provisions to be outlined in TASA’s upcoming final bill report, which the Governmental Relations staff produces following each legislative session.
 (The 2023 final bill report will be published in summer 2023.)

-Note: This list is updated daily.
+Note: Bill status updated daily.

 House Bills